 Paramount Toronto’s festive atmosphere is created with elaborate intelligent lighting throughout the lobbies and Vivid lounge.
 Plasma screens run film trailers as well as music and promotional videos.

-All 13 screens and the Famous Players IMAX theater are located on one level.
+All 13 screens and the Famous Players IMAX theatre are located on one level.
 One screen features digital projection.

 A special attraction is the stylish Club Room that can be rented for various corporate and special events and receptions.

-The theater opened on May 1999 with the release of ‘Star Wars: Episode One The Phantom Menace.’
+The theatre opened on May 19, 1999 with the release of ‘Star Wars: Episode One The Phantom Menace.’
 During that film’s opening week, Paramount Toronto had the fifth highest box office gross on the continent.
-Paramount Toronto regularly ranks among North America’s top grossing theaters.
+Paramount Toronto regularly ranks among North America’s top grossing theatres.

 Just login to your account and subscribe to this theater